cyang0513/Document/docs/grpc_arc.md

 ## Push the Image

-Now we basically have everthing to support the Grpc service to run.
+Now we basically have everthing to support the gRpc service to run.
 You can now build the docker image of the service and push it to your Azure Container Registry.

 ```bash
 docker push ACR_NAME.azurecr.io/YOUR_GRPC_IMAGE:Tag